 NewAir AI-100S 28-Pound Portable Ice Maker

-- Convenient, compact design is ideal for use in small kitchens & other compact spaces like RVs, boats & more
+- Convenient, compact design is ideal for use in small kitchens and other compact spaces like RVs, boats and more

-- Produces 28 pounds of ice a day - never run to the store for a bag of ice again
+- Powerful compressor produces 28 pounds of ice a day so you never have to run to the store for a bag of ice again

 The NewAir AI-100S offers similar performance to the other models at a similar price.